 This way, any employee can easily define what is essential for that particular company and what they have to do to achieve business goals.

-With this approach, employees will feel much more motivated working for the company and work harder to achieve the set goals.
+With this approach, employees will feel much more motivated to work for the company and work harder to achieve the set goals.

 Moreover, it is also responsible for communicating with customers as well as making sure that their needs are satisfied.